List of military rations: India

 The Indian Armed Forces issues a host of rations including the One Man Combo Pack Ration, Mini Combo Pack, Survival Ration, and Main Battle Tank Rations.
 The shelf-life of the ration is 12 months.
 India has adopted retort processing technology for combat rations.

 The rations use pre-cooked thermostabilized entrees in a plastic-foil laminate retort pouch.
 The ration does not require cooking and the contents may be eaten cold, though warming is preferred.
 An entire day's worth of food, plus accessory items, is packed inside a heavy-duty olive green plastic bag with pasted on label.
 The menu consists of several different Vegetarian and Non-Vegetarian products that cater to Indian tastes, such as sooji halwa, chapatis, tea mix, chicken biryani, chicken curry, Kebab, Tandoori, Panneer, Organic Egg, Butter naan, mutton biryani, Mutton curry, Vegetable biryani, rajma curry, dal fry, jeera rice, Dal makhani, vegetable pulav and mixed vegetable curry, alongside pickled hot seasoning, in small plastic pouches.

 The One Man Combo Pack consists of early morning tea, breakfast, mid morning tea, lunch, evening tea, and dinner.
 The menus feature both dehydrated and ready-to-eat products, and include a folding stove and hexamine fuel tablets.
 The ration weighs 880 grams and provides 4100 kcal.
 The Mini Combo Pack is a simplified version of the One Man Combo Pack, weighing 400 g and providing 1520 kcal.

 The Survival Ration consists of a soft bar and chikki.
 The daily survival ration per man consists of: Soft bar 100 g x 2, Chikki (sugar base) 50 g x 3, Chikki (Jaggery base) 50 g x 3.
 This provides around 2400 kcal, which is 1520 kcal more than the normal survival ration used by most nations.

 The Main Battle Tank Ration is specifically designed for armored vehicle crews.
 Designed to sustain four soldiers for 72 h in closed-in battle conditions, the MBT ration is based on instant/ready to eat foods and ration/survival bars.
 First and second day ration packs weigh 2 kg each and provide 4000 kcal per soldier, while the third day ration pack weighs 1.5 kg and supplies 3000 kcal.

 Indonesia

-The Indonesian National Armed Forces (TNI) has introduced the Ransum TNI ("TNI ration", from Dutch rantsoen) in the mid-1970s in order to standardize nutrition for soldiers in field.
+The Indonesian National Armed Forces (TNI) has introduced the "TNI ration" (Ransum TNI) in the mid-1970s in order to standardize nutrition for soldiers in field.
 There are three types of ration and each daily ration consist of three menus (breakfast, lunch, and dinner), a pack of supplementary drinks, providing approximately 2700 kcal in total.
 The main course are usually meat-based meals (fish, beef, chicken, etc.) with cooked rice.
 The supplementary drinks are instant coffee, powdered fruit juice or vitamin supply, tea bags and powdered milk.
 The rations should be heated for 10–15 minutes with the included portable stove and solid fuel tablets (for canned meals), or by submerging in boiling water (for meals packed in retort pouches).
 All products are made in Indonesia and manufactured according to Indonesian military standard.